lisa-lumos/Redshift/01-intro.md

 Though Manual WLM can be fine tuned over time to match your workload patterns, it is usually not recommended, because its lack of flexibility.

 ## Using Amazon Redshift with other services

-You can migrate data to Amazon Redshift using AWS Database Migration Service.
-AWS DMS can migrate your data to and from most widely used commercial and open-source databases such as Oracle, PostgreSQL, Microsoft SQL Server, Amazon Redshift, Aurora DB cluster, DynamoDB, Amazon S3, MariaDB, and MySQL.
+You can migrate data to Redshift using AWS Database Migration Service (DMS).
+It can migrate your data to/from most widely used commercial and open-source databases such as Oracle, PostgreSQL, Microsoft SQL Server, Amazon Redshift, Aurora DB cluster, DynamoDB, Amazon S3, MariaDB, and MySQL.